Hobart Muir Smith: Early life and education

 Smith was born in Stanwood, Iowa on September 26, 1912.
-Smith attained his bachelor of science in 1932 from Kansas State University, under Howard K. Gloyd, and attained his masters (in 1933) and doctorate (in 1936) at the University of Kansas under Dr. Edward Harrison Taylor, where his thesis was a revision of the lizard genus Sceloporus.
+Smith attained his Bachelor of Science in 1932 from Kansas State University, under Howard K. Gloyd, and attained his masters (in 1933) and doctorate (in 1936) at the University of Kansas under Dr. Edward Harrison Taylor, where his thesis was a revision of the lizard genus Sceloporus.
 He also participated in several specimen collecting trips to Mexico.

 Career

 In 1936-37 Smith was awarded a National Research Council Fellowship at the University of Michigan, where he wrote The Mexican and Central American Lizards of the Genus Sceloporus (1939).
 In 1937 he worked for both the Chicago Academy of Sciences and the Field Museum of Natural History.
 He was given a fellowship by the Smithsonian Institution to collect specimens in Mexico, and collected over 20,000.
 From 1941 until 1945 he was a zoology professor at the University of Rochester, in New York.
 In 1945 he returned to the University of Kansas as an associate professor and wrote the Handbook of Lizards, Lizards of the US and of Canada.
 In 1946 he moved to Texas and became an associate professor of wildlife management at Texas A&M University and wrote Checklist and key to snakes of Mexico and Checklist and key to amphibians of Mexico with Taylor.
-From 1947 until 1968 he was a professor of zoology at the University of Illinois at Urbana-Champaign.
+From 1947 until 1968 he was a professor of zoology at the University of Illinois at Urbana-Champaign where correspondence with Stephen Smith can be found in the University Archives.
 He retired in 1968 and moved to Boulder, Colorado, where he became a professor of biology at the University of Colorado.
 In 1972 he became chairman of, what is now, the Department of Ecology and Evolutionary Biology.
 In 1983 he retired, becoming a professor emeritus and continued his personal research with over 1,600 publications, including 29 books.